pedrofuentes79/DolarBot/README.md

 ## Features

-- Retrieves the "blue" values for buy and sell in Argentina via the dolarsi API.
+- Retrieves the "blue" values for buy and sell in Argentina via Bluelytics.
 - Retrieves the price of 1 USDT in ARS from Binance's P2P platform using the criptoya.com API.
 - Sends users a short message with the latest currency values.
 - Compares previous prices with current ones with an emoji embedded in the message.